-The NAWEA 2015 Symposium includes technical sessions, panel discussions, graduate student symposium, poster session, engineering software workshops, business meeting, social events, and a tour of the Virginia Tech Stability Tunnel.
-The Symposium, the second in a series of technical meetings, will examine a broad range of topics required to achieve high wind penetration in the North American power-generation sector.
-In addition to wind energy system science and technology technical tracks, the symposium will feature sessions that provide holistic perspectives, overviews, and approaches necessary to maximize future deployment.
-More at 2015 NAWEA Symposium.
+2015 NAWEA Symposium was hosted by Virginia Tech, Blacksburg, Virginia, June 9-11, 2015.
+The event included technical sessions, panel discussions, graduate student symposium, poster session, engineering software workshops, business meeting, social events, and a tour of the Virginia Tech Stability Tunnel.
+The Symposium, was the second in a series of technical meetings and examined a broad range of topics required to achieve high wind penetration in the North American power-generation sector.
+In addition to wind energy system science and technology technical tracks, the symposium featured sessions that provided holistic perspectives, overviews, and approaches necessary to maximize future deployment.

 NAWEA is composed of universities, research laboratories, and industry participants (List of Supporters and Participants) dedicated to coordinating wind energy research and education activities in order to advance the state of wind energy technology and to develop the next generation of wind energy engineers, researchers, scientists, and innovators.